-I’ve never been afraid of openly sharing all my expertise.
+I’ve never been afraid of educating my audience by openly sharing all my expertise.

 People often ask me: ‘Why the heck are you openly sharing all your expertise and learnings?
 Aren’t you afraid that, by sharing your ‘secrets’, your clients won’t need you anymore?

-My easy and relaxed answer to this is that clients have to know, like, and trust us before they buy.
+My easy and relaxed answer to this is that clients must know, like, and trust us before they buy.
 It’s the essence of good content marketing.
-Consulting is a credence business and sharing your expertise is the only thing that can build this trust (and visibility).
+Consulting is a credence business, and sharing your expertise through educative content is the only thing that can build this trust (and visibility).

 1. Expertise tops content.

-Clients are looking for the bigger picture: your qualifications and years of experience that you bring to the table.
+Clients are looking for the bigger picture: the qualifications and years of experience that a consultancy brings to the table.
 Content can never replace that!
-Our clients pay us to help them to apply our expertise to their specific situation.
+Clients pay to help them to apply a consultancy's expertise to their specific situation.

-Openly sharing your expertise sends a message that you are not afraid to reveal your expertise because you are that confident in your own skills and knowledge.
-It sends a powerful message that you have a lot more to offer because of how freely you share your knowledge.
+By openly sharing expertise, a consultancy sends a message that its consultants are not afraid to reveal their expertise because they are that confident in their own skills and knowledge.
+It sends a powerful message that the consulting firm has much more to offer because of how freely its consultants share their knowledge.

 2. Content doesn't replace implementation.

 Even with profound reading about experiences and learnings from other projects, most non-experts will always struggle with executing a complex implementation, even with a step-by-step instruction ‘the IKEA-way’.
-If prospects are in dare need of support, your content will never be THE solution to them.
-But YOU are!
+If prospects need support, the educational content provided by a consultancy will never be THE solution to them.
+But THE CONSULTANCY is!

 3. Content builds trust.

-Sharing content is the best possible way to build a strong and credible reputation as a consultant.
-Without trust in your expertise, you won’t get that call to meet.
-And if they don’t call you, you will never know, unfortunately.
+Educating the target audience is the best possible way to build a strong and credible reputation as a consultancy.
+Without trust in their expertise, consulting firms won’t get that call to meet.
+And if prospects don’t call, consultancies will never know, unfortunately.
 I learned this from Seth Godin: 'Give people an abundance of confidence in your expertise by creating an abundance of value and share it again and again.'

 4. Content builds visibility.

-If you are reluctant to embrace content-driven marketing, nobody will ever find you on the internet.
-In a world where professional services buyers act like consumers and can find anything in seconds, how on earth will you be found?
+If a consultancy is reluctant to embrace content-driven marketing, nobody will ever find it on the internet.
+In a world where professional services buyers act like consumers and can find anything in seconds, how on earth will this firm be found?
 As Google’s SEO Starter Guide puts it, “Creating compelling and useful content will likely influence your website more than any of the other factors discussed here.”

-The more you write about how YOU have solved the problems of your clients, the more clients will relate to you and build a mental connection with you over time.
-Important though: your writing should be 'pain-resolution content'.
-Clients should immediately recognize their pains in your stories (that's what I did: storytelling from the problem-solving project trenches).
+The more a consultancy writes about how THEY have solved the problems of their clients, the more clients will relate to them and build a mental connection with them over time.
+Important though: the writing should be pain-resolution educational content.
+Clients should immediately recognize their pains in the stories shared by consultancies (that's what I did: storytelling from the problem-solving project trenches).

 The more you open up, the more people will relate to you!
 (Tim Denning)

-6. Writing & sharing content deepens your expertise.
+6. Writing & sharing content deepens a consultancy's expertise.

-There's no better way to deepen your expertise than writing about it and sharing it.
-In the spirit of one of my great 'masters', Nobel Price winner Feynman (known for his ability to clearly explain difficult topics such as quantum physics for virtually everybody): 'The ultimate test of your knowledge is your capacity to transfer it to another'.
+There's no better way for consulting firms to deepen their expertise than writing about it and sharing it.
+In the words of one of my great 'masters', Nobel Price winner Feynman (known for his ability to clearly explain difficult topics such as quantum physics for virtually everybody): 'The ultimate test of your knowledge is your capacity to transfer it to another'.

-I am obsessed with studying and researching what my prospects and existing clients are reading from me, how much time they invest in reading my stuff, what exactly they focus on when reading, how often they come back to read, how long they stay on my blog, what their click-thru behaviors are, etc.
+I am obsessed with studying and researching what my prospects and existing clients are reading from me, how much time they invest in reading my stuff, what exactly they focus on when going through my content, how often they come back to read, how long they stay on my blog, what their click-thru behaviors are, etc.

-It's the most important research database to understand the interests & behaviors of your prospects and clients.
+It's the most important research database to understand the interests & behaviors of a consultancy's prospects and clients.
 I couldn't have been successful in the past without these data, you bet.